scottcunningham/scottcunningham.github.io/work.md

 ### July 2012 – September 2012, Kraków, Poland

-Migrated a legacy C++ search engine for an internal tool to a more robust and maintainable Java system, with aim to enable improved test coverage and greater code sharing.
+Migrated a legacy C++ search engine for an internal tool to a more robust and maintainable Java system, with an aim to enable improved reliability, test coverage and code sharing.

-Technologies used: Java, Mockito, C++, SQL, Google internal datastores (GFS/Colossus), GWT.

 ---